Andrew JarvisPhD student

 I received a LUMS departmental studentship for the 2014-15 academic year.

-From the 2015-16 academic year I have been funded by the Lady J PhD scholarship.
+From the 2015-17 I was funded by the Lady J PhD scholarship.

 Attendance at the ABS Summer School on Advanced Qualitative Methods was supported by the LUMS Conference Grant Scheme.